What is it?

 - Genital herpes.
 Early research shows that taking a mixture of reishi mushroom and other ingredients helps reduces the time needed for herpes outbreaks to heal.

-- Hepatitis B. Early research shows that taking reishi mushroom (Ganopoly) reduces how much of the hepatitis B virus is in the body.
+- Swelling (inflammation) of the liver caused by the hepatitis B virus (hepatitis B).
+Early research shows that taking reishi mushroom (Ganopoly) reduces how much of the hepatitis B virus is in the body.
 This product also seems to improve liver function in people with this condition.

-- Cold sores.
+- Cold sores (herpes labialis).
 Early research shows that taking a mixture of reishi mushroom and other ingredients reduces the time needed for cold sores to heal.

 - High blood pressure.
-The effect of reishi mushroom on blood pressure is conflicting.
 Taking reishi mushroom doesn't seem to lower blood pressure in people with only slightly high blood pressure.
 But it seems to lower blood pressure in people with more severe high blood pressure.

 - Lung cancer.
 Early research shows that taking reishi mushroom does not shrink lung tumors. but it seems to improve immune function and quality of life in people with lung cancer.

-- Shingles-related pain.
-Some people report that hot water extracts of reishi mushroom decreases pain when conventional treatment does not work.
+- Nerve pain caused by shingles (postherpetic neuralgia).
+Some people report that hot water extracts of reishi mushroom decrease pain when conventional treatment does not work.

 - Altitude sickness.